IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 }
 ```

-This `write` function should look similar to the `Init` change you just did.
-One major difference is that you can now set the key and value for `PutState`.
-This function allows you to store any key/value pair you want into the blockchain ledger.
+This `write` function should look similar to your previous `Init` change.
+You can now set the key and value for `PutState`, which allows you to store any key/value pair on the blockchain ledger.

 #### Query()
-As the name implies, `Query` is called whenever you query your chaincode state.
-Queries do not result in blocks being added to the chain.
-(Only deploy and invoke functions add new blocks).
-You will use `Query` to read the value of your chaincode state's key/value pairs.
+`Query` is called to query your chaincode state, and does not add blocks to the chain.
+Only deploy and invoke functions add new blocks.
+Use `Query` to read the value of your chaincode state's key/value pairs.

-In your `chaincode_start.go` file, change the `Query` function so that it calls a generic read function.
+In your `chaincode_start.go` file, change the `Query` function so that it calls a generic read function:

 ```go
 func (t *SimpleChaincode) Query(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {